 Comparison with Other Alloys

-In summary, the composition design of Kovar alloy is the core of its ability to achieve glass-to-metal sealing.
-The precise iron-nickel-cobalt ratio and trace element control together ensure its unique thermomechanical properties.
+In short, the design of Kovar alloy’s composition is the foundation of its glass-to-metal sealing.
+It is the exact iron-nickel-cobalt ratio and trace element control that combine to deliver its unique thermomechanical properties.